Latest Articles

 Opportunity is missed by most people because it is dressed in overalls and looks like work.

-Lev Vygotsky’s Theory of Social Development
+Applying Lev Vygotsky’s Theory of Social Development in Education

 The work of Lev Vygotsky (1934) has become the foundation of much research and theory in cognitive development over the past several decades, particularly of what has become known as Social Development Theory.